 At Advocates for Youth’s The Future is Young and Sexy day-long pre-conference, we participated in an exercise to examine our privileges and challenges within different aspects of our own identities to see what we were bringing to the space.
 In another session, called Reproductive Justice 101, we wrote out our own Reproductive Rights Bill of Rights in groups and learned about the Reproductive Rights Building Blocks.
 We wrapped up the day by learning how to center young folks and marginalized groups in organizing work and evaluated some great examples of organizations already doing this, including Advocates for Youth, Black Youth Project, and United We Dream.

-During the rest of the conference we heard from speakers including Loretta Ross, SisterSong’s founder, as well as Dr. Willie Parker, Raquel Willis, and Marissa Alexander and so many more incredible activists committed to reproductive justice work.
+During the rest of the conference we heard from speakers including Loretta Ross, SisterSong’s founder, as well as Raquel Willis, Marissa Alexander, and so many more incredible activists committed to reproductive justice work.
 Workshops and speakers provided education on topics like bodily autonomy, trusting Black women, prison abolition, queering reproductive justice, and environmental justice.
 There were so many wonderful workshops that it was difficult to choose which to go to!
 Some of the workshops we attended included:

 - Mic Check!
 The Reproductive Expression of Black Female Rappers

 - Erotic Pregnancy and Parenting